martin12333/Readable-Lisp-S-expressions/scheme-tutorial.md

 ===============

 These notations can take a few minutes to learn how to use, just like anything else new, but they are worth it.

+You can see more Scheme-specific information about sweet-expressions in SRFI-110.

 Although we used some specific implementations, note that these notations could be used with any Lisp-based system.